 What’s a SEER Rating?

-A SEER rating describes how much energy an AC unit uses annually and is measured by dividing the total energy required to run a unit by its total cooling capacity.
+A SEER rating describes how much energy an AC uses annually and is measured by dividing the total energy required to run a unit by its total cooling capacity.

 Although heat pumps will be affected nationwide, split systems will have regional increases.